-- 1. In order to use the EDB9315A the user must first connect the peripherals to the EDB9315A as described in the following procedure. - 2.
-Place the EDB9315A on a static free surface. - 3.
-Make sure power switch S2 is in the OFF position. - 4.
-Connect the power supply provided to the board at J10. - 5.
-Connect null modem serial cable provided in the kit from DB9 connector J2 to a serial port on a PC or notebook (if so equipped). - 6.
-Connect a VGA monitor to DB15 connector J6. - 7.
+In order to use the EDB9315A the user must first connect the peripherals to the EDB9315A as described in the following procedure.

+- 1. Place the EDB9315A on a static free surface. - 2.
+Make sure power switch S1 is in the OFF position. - 3.
+Connect the 12V power supply provided to the board at J10. - 4.
+Connect null modem serial cable provided in the kit from DB9 connector J2 to a serial port on a PC or notebook (if so equipped). - 5.
+Connect a VGA monitor to DB15 connector J6. - 6.
 Launch a terminal program, such as minicom or HyperTerminal.
-Configure the PC com port for: 38400 baud, 8 data bits, no parity, 1 stop bit, no flow control for WinCE and 57600 baud for Linux.

-- 8. Connect the board to a network that has internet access (optional) - 9.
-Connect a USB mouse and keyboard. - 10.
-Turn power switch S2 to the ON position and the board will boot and shortly display the WinCE 5.0 or the Qt/Opie desktop on the VGA monitor, depending which OS you have programmed into the board.
+Configure the PC com port for: 38400 baud, 8 data bits, no parity, 1 stop bit, no flow control for WinCE and 57600 baud for Linux. - 7.
+Connect the board to a network that has internet access (optional) - Connect a USB mouse and keyboard. - 9.
+Turn power switch S1 to the ON position and the board will boot and shortly display the WinCE 5.0 or the Qt/Opie desktop on the VGA monitor, depending which OS you have programmed into the board.
 The EDB9315A comes with WinCE 5.0 installed.

 NOTE: The WinCE 5.0 binary is not provided on the support web site.
-If you erase the image on the board, you will have to download the BSP provided by Cirrus Logic and compile using Platform Builder.
-The trial CD in the kit can be used to compile the BSP.
+If you erase the image on the board, you will have to download the BSP provided by Cirrus Logic and compile it using Platform Builder.